jhlau/topic_interpretability/README.md

 Output
 ======
-Debug OFF (in ComputeObservedCoherence.py/ComputeWordIntrusion.py):
-* One score per line, each score corresponds to the topic of the same line
+* Debug OFF (in ComputeObservedCoherence.py/ComputeWordIntrusion.py): one score per line, each score corresponds to the topic of the same line

-Debug ON (in ComputeObservedCoherence.py/ComputeWordIntrusion.py):
-* Score, topics and intruder words (for the word intrusion task only) are displayed
+* Debug ON (in ComputeObservedCoherence.py/ComputeWordIntrusion.py): score, topics and intruder words (for the word intrusion task only) are displayed

-Notes
+Note
+====
 The sampling of word counts work for multi-word topics (i.e. topics with phrases/collocations).
 Use the underscore symbol ("_") to concatenate the phrases/collocations.
-E.g.:
-Topic 1: hello_world this_is_a_collocation apple orange banana durian
+E.g. Topic 1: hello_world this_is_a_collocation apple orange banana durian

 Licensing
 =========